 As always, we like to be transparent with you about what our trips have cost us.
 As previously mentioned, this trip is pretty expensive for something which essentially lasted only 4 hours, but it was so incredible we’d do it again in a heartbeat.
 Here’s our breakdown for the night before & day of the trip:

-Car Park- 10€ (with free refill on water)
+- Car Park- 10€ (with free refill on fresh water)

 Have you ever visited the Mont Blanc Cable Car?
 Would you stand in ‘The Void’?
 Let me know below- I’d love to hear your thoughts.

 Know someone visiting Chamonix or the French Alps?
 Share this with them.
 Want to save this for later?
 PIN it here: